Autodesk-Forge/forge-bim360-clash-powerbi/PowerBITool/README.md

    <img src="./help/reportid.png" width="600">

-Congratulations! you are ready to integrate with the [Model Coordination API sample](../README.md) now!
+Congratulations! you are ready to integrate with the [WebSample](../WebSample/README.md) now!